A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.141: "So it was with cheerful tread that I climbed the fourteen steps to our rooms in Baker Street later that evening.
 Watson, the man who sees and observes, listens and learns, sifting the facts and missing nothing." ...apart from the extra three steps that make up the seventeen Holmes pointed out last time he lectured him on seeing and observing in "A Scandal In Bohemia":

-clear.
-For example, you have frequently seen the steps which lead
+is clear.
+For example, you have frequently seen the steps

 "Frequently."